Find and book great restaurantsFind a Restaurant

-For casual, affordable grub, Rosa’s two branches (in Soho and Shoreditch) offer something for everyone, from stuck-in-their-ways solo snackers who want to chow down on a familiar green chicken curry, to adventurous diners who can tuck into interesting salads and specials such as fish satay.
+For casual, affordable grub, Rosa’s Thai Cafés (including sites in Soho and Shoreditch) offer something for everyone, from stuck-in-their-ways solo snackers who want to chow down on a familiar green chicken curry, to adventurous diners who can tuck into interesting salads and specials such as fish satay.

 This Covent Garden café and restaurant offers guests an overflowing menu of traditional Thai dishes and a contemporary, two-floor eating space for lunch and dinner.
 Whether you eat alfresco overlooking St Martin’s courtyard, or watch the chef in the open kitchen whip up your chicken satay, the menu is tempting and more than affordable.

 This chic, dark wood-panelled Fulham restaurant prides itself on its service, although the food has garnered helpings of praise too.
 Try dishes such as the plah tuna salad (thinly sliced tuna dressed with lemongrass and fresh-mint vinaigrette) for authentic south-east-Asian flavours presented in creative original dishes.